LANsharkCryptoAnalytics/LANshark/PRESS-RELEASE.md

   > The traditional method of information delivery does not seamlessly display relevant information about points of interest, detracting from the overall user experience.

 ## Solution ##
-  > Our app allows users to seamlessly learn about points of interest near them though an interactive user experience.
+  > Our app allows users to seamlessly learn about points of interest near them, though an interactive AR user experience.

 ## Quote from You ##
-  > "My son's gonna love finding books on this app!"
+  > "I love using this app to learn new things about my city!"

 ## How to Get Started ##
-  > Sign in and the highest rated books for your age will immediately be displayed.
-Click on any books that interest you to begin reading.
-Many books are availabe online for free.
-Search for more books by title, author, genre, reading level, or ISBN.
+  > Sign in and look at the map to find points of interest near you.
+Switch to AR view and tap on the screen to see information about points of interest near you.

 ## Customer Quote ##
   > "Finding books is fun!"